Independence Day (Finland): State festivities

 Official Independence Day festivities usually commence with the raising of the Finnish flag on Tähtitorninmäki ("Observatory Hill") in Helsinki.
 A religious service is held at Helsinki Cathedral, and official visits are made to the war memorials of World War II.
 Another event is the annual military parade by personnel of the Finnish Defense Forces, which is one of the big highlights and is a nationally televised event.

-YLE, Finland's national public service broadcaster, broadcasts the movie adaptation of The Unknown Soldier (Tuntematon Sotilas), based on Väinö Linna's iconic novel.
+YLE, Finland's national public service broadcaster, broadcasts the 1955 film adaptation of The Unknown Soldier (Tuntematon Sotilas), based on Väinö Linna's iconic novel.
 In most years, the original 1955 film has been shown (dozens of times) and every year since 2000; but the 1985 version has also been shown once—in 1997 and in addition to the 2017 version premiered in 2021.

 The traditional torch cavalcade by students has been held annually since 1951.
 The cavalcade is held in various towns and cities with a university and wreaths are placed on war graves.

 In the evening, the Presidential Independence Day reception is held for approximately 2,000 invited guests at the Presidential Palace.
 This event, known informally also as Linnanjuhlat ("the Castle Ball"), is broadcast on national television and has been a perennial favourite of the viewing public.
 The first presidential ball was organized in 1919, and the event has been held most years since.

 The reception invariably attracts the attention of demonstrators in support of various causes, and various demonstrations and shadow parties are held to coincide with the official event.
 The late philanthropist Veikko Hursti organized the most popular of these demonstrations, providing free food to the poor and underprivileged.
 Since Hursti's death in 2005, the tradition has been carried on by his son, Heikki Hursti.

 The most popular television segment of the Independence Day reception is the entrance of the guests.
 These include persons who receive invitations every year, including the knights of the Mannerheim Cross (traditionally the first ones to enter), members of the government and the Parliament of Finland, archbishops, judges, high military and police officers, and various diplomats and dignitaries.
 The second group includes guests of the President's own choosing: typically entertainers; activists; sportspersons; and in general, people who have been in the spotlight over the past year.
 The last guests to enter are always the surviving former Finnish presidents.